-If you have lost money due to misconduct or mishandling by a stockbroker or brokerage firm, financial adviser, or insurance company, you may be able to recover your damages.
+If you have lost money due to misconduct or mishandling by a financial professional, brokerage firm, or investment adviser, you may be able to recover your damages.
 However, you should not go it alone.
 If you have a case, the right attorney may help you recover your losses and damages, bringing knowledge and experience that will simplify the process greatly.

 However, it can be difficult to choose the best lawyer for your case.
 Although it is important to trust your gut, there are some concrete characteristics you should pay special attention to: